babca/plutaniumCalendar.js/docs/docs.md

 ##Source code

-bbitch-event-calendar.js is a fully functional stable closed-source library.
-We are currently considering to open source it.
+plutanium-event-calendar.js is a fully functional stable closed-source library.
+We are currently considering to open sourcing it.
 If you are interested let me know.